-Changing from Service Support to operator functions is accomplished via a switch located within the Processor Controller.
+Changing the Service Support Console from Service functions operator functions is accomplished via a switch located within the Processor Controller.
 The Service Support Consoles are similar to the 3278-2A.
-One is housed in each side of the 3082 Q.
+One is housed in each side of the 3082Q.

 4. Programming Support Console (Optional).
 An optional Programming Support Console can be attached to the system.
 It attaches to the TP Modem through the Processor Controller for access to the RETAIN system.
 If attached to a 3274 Control Unit, the Programming Support Console can be used as an operator's console.
 The Programming Support Console must be a 3278 Model 2.